itsromiljain/chatbot/chatbot_feb/data/nlu.md

 - Can you assist me with this?
 - I need your help on this issue
 - I have a problem, can you look into this
+- I have a problem

-## intent:phone_issue
+## intent:issue_phone
 - I have an issue with my iPhone
 - My iPhone has some problem
 - I have an issue with my phone
 - My phone has some problem
 - I want you to fix my iPhone
 - I want you to fix my phone

-## intent:ipad_issue
-- I have an issue with my iPad
-- My iPad has some problem
-- I want you to fix my iPad

-## intent:mac_issue
-- I have an issue with my mac
+- I have a problem with my iPhone
-- My mac has some problem
-- I want you to fix my mac
-- I have an issue with my macbook
+- I have a problem with my phone
-- My macbook has some problem
-- I want you to fix my macbook

-## intent:phone_model
+## intent:model_phone
 - iPhone 5
 - iPhone 5s
 - iPhone 5c